 Log in to MyPennState, the same place that you applied for admission to Penn State.
 Click on the link “Accept my offer.”
-At that point, you can pay your deposit and make arrangements to pay your tuition bill.
-Your tuition will not be due until a few weeks after you arrive.
+At that point, you can pay your deposit.
+Your tuition will be due after you register for courses during New Student Orientation (NSO).

 Help Us Help You

-Please provide an email address that we can use as the primary way to communicate with you.
-Be sure that we have a current email address at all times, and that Penn State (psu.edu) is indicated as an eligible sender to the account.
+- Provide an email address that we can use as the primary way to communicate with you.

-If your high school does not send proof of graduation to Penn State prior to your arrival, please talk to Sheri Yoder during orientation.
+If your high school does not send proof of graduation to Penn State prior to your arrival, please bring your graduation certificate/diploma to orientation.

 Requesting your I-20

-It is imperative that you begin this process as soon as you have accepted your offer of admission.
-This process can take up to four to five weeks, so please be patient as we work through all of the files.
-Also, be sure to check your junk mail folder, as messages from Penn State sometimes are directed there.
+Begin this process as soon as you have accepted your offer of admission.
+This process can take up to five weeks, so please be patient as we work through all of the files.
+Also, be sure to check your junk mail folder, as email messages from Penn State sometimes are directed there.

 Checking your I-20